 Where do aircraft fly on departure?

 Most departing aircraft of more than 5,700 kg maximum certificated weight (or which for any other reason cannot comply with full Instrument Flight Rules) follow a Preferred Noise Route (PNR) until they reach a certain height (called a ‘release altitude’), unless otherwise instructed by Air Traffic Control.
 To minimise disturbance to our local community, we have designed our noise routes to take aircraft away from built up areas wherever possible see our Runway Data Sheet.

 Do departing aircraft fly outside the Preferred Noise Routes?

 Some times for safety reasons Air Traffic Control will direct aircraft to fly outside the Preferred Noise Routes.
 This may be to fly around poor weather or to ensure seperation from other aircraft (such as Police or air ambulance aircraft) see our Runway Data Sheet and Non Standard Departure Data Sheet for more information.

 Do arriving aircraft follow preferred noise routes?

 No. Air Traffic Control (ATC) position and sequence aircraft on a descent pattern into the Airport from many directions relating to their point of origin.
 Aircraft inbound to Manchester usually follow a prescribed route known as a Standard Arrival Route (STAR) which is a series of instructions that do not constitute a ground track.
 Sometimes aircraft will follow their STAR to a holding stack, or, more often be directed from 50/60 nautical miles out onto a heading to intercept the Instrument Landing System (ILS).

 Firework, Sky Lantern & Balloons

 Fireworks, Sky Lanterns and Toy Balloons can be dangerous to aviation.
-If you are organising a display or are intending to use Fireworks, Sky Lanterns or Toy Balloons close to Manchester Airport, please read this data sheet carefully Fireworks, Toy Balloons & Sky Lanterns near Manchester Airport, please see corrected dates for November 2014.
+If you are organising a display or are intending to use Fireworks, Sky Lanterns or Toy Balloons close to Manchester Airport, please read this data sheet carefully Using Fireworks, Toy Balloons & Sky Lanterns near Manchester Airport, please see corrected dates for November 2014.

 Air quality and air pollution